ashleydavis/docker-compose-nodejs-with-typescript-example/README.md

     npm start

+You can also run it using ts-node and nodemon for live reload:

+    npm run start:dev

 Now navigate your browser to http://127.0.0.1:3000/ to view the app.

 To view the REST API navigate your browser to http://127.0.0.1:3000/data.

-## Running the Docker image in the Vagrant VM
+## Running with Docker-Compose in the Vagrant dev VM

 Ensure you have VirtualBox and Vagrant installed.